 Bright but not brilliant.

-He who accumulates the power of virtue cannot be overcome.
+The ruler who seriously accumulates the good cannot be overcome.

-He who cannot be overcome cannot be restrained.
+He who cannot be overcome knows no limits.

-He who cannot be restrained can possess the state.
+He who does not know limits can control the state.

-He who possesses the state can make the motherland endure for a long time.
+if he who controls the state thus, the motherland will last for a long time.

 Governing a great state is like cooking a small fish.